stevana/coverage-driven-pbt/README.md

     32301
     ^CInterrupted.

-I stopped it after about 32k tries, in theory we'd need more than 4 billion attempts to find the bad string using this approach.
+I stopped it after about 32k tries.
+Recall from the motivation section that the probability of generating the bad string is about as likely as winning the lottery (of course we can run tests faster than play the lottery, but still).

 Whereas if we use coverage-guided generation: